isovic/racon/README.md

 ## Dependencies
 1. gcc 4.8+ or clang 3.4+
-2. cmake 3.2+
+2. cmake 3.2+ or meson 0.49+

 ## Installation
+There are two alternative build options which can be used to compile Racon:
+1. CMake, and
+2. Meson.

+### CMake
-To install Racon run the following commands:
+To compile Racon using CMake, run the following commands:

 ```bash
 git clone --recursive https://github.com/isovic/racon.git racon